mancjs/service-worker-todo-app/todo-intro/content.md

 # Novel service worker uses

-- Polyfill support for use image formats
+- Polyfill support for new image formats
 - Load balancing
 - Serve your whole app out of a single ZIP file
 - Generating placeholders